 Your pillow serves a very important purpose.
 It supports your head and neck throughout the night, ensuring that you can wake up without neck pain or stiffness.
 Yes, this applies to you even if you sleep on your stomach.
 In fact, because sleeping on your stomach includes twisting your neck all night long, the pillow you choose is even more important than for those who sleep on their side or back.

-Stomach sleeper pillows from well-known brands like Tempur-Pedic, Blu Sleep, and My Pillow are just the beginning!
+Stomach sleeper pillows from well-known brands like Tempur-Pedic, Blu Sleep, and Bedgear are just the beginning!
 Beyond the name brand, you also have a choice in materials.
 Just like your mattress, the kind of pillow you like is unique to you.
 Do you prefer an aloe memory foam option, a down alternative so it’s fluffy and soft, or a copper-infused pillow with exceptional airflow?
 The choice is yours!

 A pillow is an investment in your health and happiness!
 We recommend you buy a high-quality pillow.
 Spending a little bit now will save you from waking up with a sore neck and back for years to come!